vtanciks/mfe/README.md

-The Micro-frontend Architecture with AWS hosting example
+The Micro-frontend Architecture with AWS hosting example.